dakcof/Paedago/README.md

 See [wireframe](Paedago_Wireframe.pdf) for a current mockup.

-_Project is backed and supported by Enactus at Auburn University_
+_Project is backed and supported by Enactus at Auburn University_.